NeuralDev-io/arclytics_simcct/README.md

 #### Installing Docker

-To get the database running, install Docker from [here](https://www.docker.com/get-started).
+To get the containers running, install Docker from [here](https://www.docker.com/get-started).
 From here, select **Download for Windows** or **Download for Mac**.
 It will ask you to login or create an account before you can download.
 Once you have create an account, please select **Get Docker Desktop for Windows (stable)**.
 During installation, **DO NOT** select the option for Windows containers.

-If you're using **Linux** (Ubuntu/Cent OS), you can also follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)to install Docker from the terminal.
+If you're using **Linux** (Ubuntu/Cent OS), you can also follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) to install Docker from the terminal.

 Optionally, you can download and use the Docker GUI by downloading Kitematic from [here](https://docs.docker.com/toolbox/toolbox_install_windows/) for Windows.